 Healthcare professionals (GPs, nephrologists, cardiologists, diabetologists, rheumatologists, nurses and pharmacists) check whether adults with CKD are taking a statin, and discuss the risks and benefits of starting statin therapy if not.
 They offer atorvastatin 20 mg and increase the dose if an adequate response to treatment is not achieved and eGFR is 30 ml/min/1.73 m2 or more.
 If a person is not able to tolerate atorvastatin 20 mg or reports adverse effects, they discuss alternative options such as stopping the statin or changing the dose or type of statin.

-Commissioners (clinical commissioning groups and NHS England) ensure that they commission services in which adults with CKD are offered atorvastatin 20 mg.
+Commissioners (clinical commissioning groups, integrated care systems and NHS England) ensure that they commission services in which adults with CKD are offered atorvastatin 20 mg.
 Commissioners may do this by seeking evidence of practice through clinical audits.

 Adults with CKD are at a higher risk of heart attacks and strokes.
 To help reduce the risk they are offered a type of medicine called a statin, which lowers the level of cholesterol (sometimes called lipids) in the blood.
 If their cholesterol level does not decrease enough, they may change to a higher dose.
 If the statin causes any side effects, their doctor might ask them to stop taking it for a while to check that they are caused by the statin.
 Their doctor might discuss reducing the dose or changing to a different statin.